-We must not overlook God’s wrath, based on His holiness.
+We must not overlook God’s wrath, which flows from His holiness.
 He has a righteous anger against sin (Psalm 7:11), and, because of God’s impending judgment, mankind needs the gospel message of grace and salvation.
-It is also God’s nature to love (1 John 4:16), and in His love for the world, He Himself came to earth in the form of Jesus Christ to redeem us (John 3:16).
+It is also God’s nature to love (1 John 4:16), and in His love for the world, He sent His only Son, Jesus Christ, to redeem us (John 3:16).
 Nothing less than a perfect sacrifice would do.

 Love is more than an attribute of God; He is literally the essence of love.
 This is stated clearly in 1 John 4:8, “Whoever does not love does not know God, because God is love.”
 God’s love is eternal.
 Because He is immutable, His love never changes.
 His love is perfect and holy.